-This follows the meeting of the Ireland-EIB Financing Group at the bank's headquarters in Luxembourg.
+This follows the meeting of the Ireland-EIB Financing Group held at Department of Finance today.